djr4488/cdi/README.md

     <version>1.0.0</version>
     <packaging>war</packaging>
 ```
-Using this strategy the propery file name ultimately becomes **foo-bar.properties** I strip off the version from it.
+Using this strategy the property file name ultimately becomes **foo-bar.properties** I strip off the version from it.
 Whether that should happen or not, I'm still debating.

 #### Environment properties
 Look in your environment for the property by looking at System.getenv();